 I believe that the selection criteria should include the following:

-- Asset managers who initiate, sign up to and genuinely implement responsible investment initiatives;
+- Asset managers who initiate, sign up to and implement responsible investment initiatives;

 - Asset managers who require their portfolio companies to embed material extra-financial ESG (Environmental, Social and Governance) performance indicators into their business and remuneration strategies;

-- Asset managers whose own pay practices reflect their responsible investment stance and performance.
+- Asset managers whose own pay practices reflect their expectations from portfolio companies.

-A strong link between business, sustainability and remuneration strategies filters out the greenwashers who use ESG as a marketing tool and those firms who are genuinely committed to responsible investments to create sustainable financial returns as well as positive environmental and societal impact.
+A strong link between business, sustainability and remuneration strategies filters out greenwashers from those who are genuinely committed to responsible investments to create long-term financial returns as well as positive environmental and societal impact.